oye-manish-11/jarvis-desktop-assitant/README.md

-# OIBGRIP
-this is  internship project done by myself.
+this is virtual ai desktop assistant using jarvis  python